lucab3/lucab3/README.md

 🎯 **Full Stack Developer | R&D | Security Enthusiast**

-I'm a developer with experience in building web applications, automation scripts, AI tools integration, and some of infrastructure.
+I'm a developer with experience in building web applications, automation scripts, AI tools integration, and infrastructure.
 I thrive at the intersection of **code, creativity, and systems thinking** — from interactive AR to backend APIs and machine learning pipelines.

 ---